 We all have our favorite garden implement.
 It may be a 20-year-old shovel or your new rototiller, but what they all have in common is their usefulness and comfort.
 To get to that place where all your tools are exactly as you need them to be, you must first do some research.
 Whether you are looking at gardening tools for beginners or you are a professional landscaper, the tools you choose need to suit your body and the tasks you require of them.
 They also need to have a long life so you don’t have to keep purchasing the same item over and over.

 One of the most crucial things to look at when choosing tools for the garden is how the implement is made.
-The way in which the handle is attached to a digging tool can either mean lifetime use or instant breakage when you hit that first rock.
+The way in which the handle is attached to a digging tool can either mean a lifetime of use or instant breakage when you hit that first rock.

 - The least expensive tools will likely have a tang and ferrule attachment.
 These are cheaply made and usually separate after a short time.